 The preliminary investigation may include any of the following: interviews of the parties involved, including witnesses, and the gathering of other relevant information.

-At any time during the preliminary investigation, the Title IX Coordinator or designee may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate college officials.
-These protections or remedies may include: separating the parties, placing limitations on contact between the parties, temporary suspension, or making alternative workplace or student housing arrangements.
-These remedies may be applied to one, both, or multiple parties involved.
-Failure to comply with the terms of interim protections may be considered a separate violation of Hesston College Community Standard.
+At any time during the preliminary investigation, the Title IX coordinator or designee may recommend that interim protections or remedies for the parties involved or witnesses be provided by appropriate college officials.
+These protections or remedies may include: separating the parties, placing limitations on contact between the parties, temporary suspension or making alternative workplace or student housing arrangements.
+These remedies may be applied to one, both or multiple parties involved.
+Failure to comply with the terms of interim protections may be considered a separate violation of Hesston College Community Standards.